frictionlessdata/schema-collaboration/documentation/User.md

 ## Collaborator access
 The collaborators can have access to the datapackages via two types of links:
  * Datapackage link: give access to one datapackage
  * List datapackages link: all the datapackages for the collaborator will appear and the collaborator can choose which one to work on.
-Find this within the list of people.
+Find this within the list of collaborators.

 The public link for a collaborator to a single datapackage can be found in the "Options" in the List of Datapackages.